 Last night I was talking with a friend about my next online version of Writing the Energetic Body.
 I told him that I will be busy this month creating new instructional videos for this next session that starts on March 1st.
-(This e-course has been updated so participants may sign up whenever they wish and go at their own pace – updated 9/26/2017).
+(The next e-course is coming soon).
 The videos are not extravagant — actually, they are DIY lo-fi yoga and movement instruction, another teaching aid in visual and audio form.

 He responded, “It’s a writing course.
 Why are you teaching movement?”

 I don’t think I really answered him.
 I think I said something to the effect of, “Trust me, it works,” though not in those words.
 I just didn’t have the energy to get into it.